 Hockey being a major sport and pastime in Canada, naturally our grandfather played in Quebec and Connecticut.

-He is pictured on the right in the top photo, and in the very middle of the team on the lower photo.
+He is pictured on the right in the photo below.

 There seems to be a strong unspoken connection between hockey and pichenotte.
 Something about shooting a puck across a fast surface.
 Curling is another winter sport that is very similar to pichenotte.
 Skillfully sliding a large stone puck across the ice is a serious Olympic sport.
 And now, we understand, there is a new ice game called Croki-Curl, combining curling and crokinole.

 For many years we didn’t know if our grand-father had invented the game of pichenotte, or where it might have originated.
 In some ways, it didn’t really matter, but we became curious.

 While looking up the name pichenotte, we came across a few other French synonyms like ‘chiquenaude‘, ‘croquet‘ and ‘croquignole‘.
 These words also mean “to flick” or “to strike”.
 Croquignole refers to flicking someone on or about the head.
 It seems the French had assigned unique names to flicking different parts of the body!
 The ‘croquignole’ definition also led us to the game known as ‘crokinole‘, perhaps an Anglicized form of the word ‘croquignole’, this new word has been used to describe a game identical to pichenotte.
 It also is the word for biscuit and a woman’s hair bun.

 Crokinole’s origins, myths and legends are well documented in a book by our good friend, Mr. Wayne Kelly of Ontario, Canada.